Doist/todoist-integration-examples/getting-started-ui-extension/README.md

-# Getting Started
+# Getting Started UI Extension

-Simple UI extension that greets the user and ask them to click a button.
+Simple integration that includes one project context menu UI extension that greets the user and ask them to click a button.

 You can build this UI extension, step-by-step, by following our official [Getting Started guide](https://developer.todoist.com/ui-extensions#getting-started).